-Why Keywords Are Still So Very Important for SEO - SEO 101
+Why Keywords Are Still So Very Important for SEO

 While almost no queries are exclusively searched by one group, many heavily skew towards a single audience.

-One of the best ways to find out who is searching for a term is Google it and look at the results.
+One of the best ways to find out who is searching for a term is to query Google for it and look at the results.
 Then ask yourself who the top results seem to be talking to.

 If Google’s job is to give a searcher what they want, then the target audience for the top results of a query should be the same audience who completed the query.